Macy's: Construction of Macy's Herald Square

 The original Broadway store was designed by architects De Lemos & Cordes, was built in 1901–02 by the Fuller Company and has a Palladian facade, but has been updated in many details.
 There were further additions to the west in 1924 and 1928, and the Seventh Avenue building in 1931, all designed by architect Robert D. Kohn, the newer buildings were increasingly Art Deco in style.
 In 2012, Macy's began the first full renovation of the iconic Herald Square flagship store at a reported cost of $400 million.
 Studio V Architecture, a New York-based firm, was the overall Master Plan architect of the project.
 Studio V's design raised controversy over the nature of contemporary design and authentic restoration.

-The building was added to the National Register of Historic Places as a National Historic Landmark in 1978.
+The building was listed on the National Register of Historic Places in 1978 and designated a National Historic Landmark in the same year.

 National expansion

-In the 1960s, Macy's built a store on Queens Boulevard in Elmhurst, in the New York City borough of Queens.
-This resulted in a round department store on 90 percent of the lot, with a small privately owned house on the corner.
-Macy's no longer fully occupies this building, which now contains the Queens Place Mall, with Macy's Furniture Gallery as a tenant; instead it moved its full outlet to the nearby Queens Center.
+Macy's opened their first branch store outside their 34th Street location in the Parkchester development in The Bronx, on October 13, 1941.

-More distant acquisitions included Lasalle & Koch (Toledo, 1924), Davison-Paxon-Stokes (Atlanta, 1929), L. Bamberger & Co.
+The company also acquired local department store chains across the country, including Lasalle & Koch (Toledo, 1923), Davison-Paxon-Stokes (Atlanta, 1929), L. Bamberger & Co.
 (Newark, 1929), O'Connor Moffat & Company (San Francisco, 1945) and John Taylor Dry Goods Co.
 (Kansas City, 1947).
 O'Connor Moffat was renamed Macy's San Francisco in 1947, later becoming Macy's California, and John Taylor was renamed Macy's Missouri-Kansas in 1949.
 Stores in Toledo retained the Lasalle's name until 1981, joining the Missouri-Kansas stores to become Macy's Midwest.
 The Toledo stores were sold to Elder-Beerman in 1986.

+In 1965, Macy's opened a large branch store on Queens Boulevard in Elmhurst, in the New York City borough of Queens.
+The owner of a small house on the corner refused to sell his land.
+As a result, a round department store was constructed on 90 percent of the lot.
+The building has since been converted to the Queens Place mall, though Macy's Furniture Gallery remains in a portion as a tenant.

 Macy's New York began opening stores outside of its historic New York City–Long Island trade area in 1983 with a location at Aventura Mall in Aventura, Florida (a suburb of Miami), followed by several locations in Plantation, Florida (now relocated from the Fashion Mall to the Broward Mall since the Burdines acquisition), Houston, New Orleans, and Dallas.
 Davison's in Atlanta was renamed Macy's Atlanta in early 1985 with the consolidation of an early incarnation of Macy's Midwest (former Taylor and Lasalle's stores in Kansas City and Toledo, respectively), but late in 1985, Macy's sold the former Midwest locations.
 Bamberger's, which had aggressively expanded throughout New Jersey, into the Greater Philadelphia Metropolitan area in the 1960s and 1970s as well as into Nanuet, New York (southern Rockland County), and into the Baltimore metropolitan area in the early 1980s, was renamed Macy's New Jersey in 1986.